Using Signal Labeler App

 Export Labeled Signal Sets and Signal Label Definitions — Export labeled signal sets and label signal definitions to the MATLAB Workspace or to MAT-files.

 Define a vector with two acute peaks and one flat peak.
-Use Signal Labeler to label the peaks and mark the flat peak as different from the others.
+Use Signal Labeler to label the peaks and a region of interest below a certain threshold.

 data = [25 8 15 5 6 10 10 3 1 20 7];